dmoranj/ml-tools/README.md

 root folder is `./results` under the tool execution path):

 * `./candidates`: this folder will hold all the image crops obtained from the original images
-* `./augmented`:
+* `./augmented`: this folder will typically hold the sets of images that resulted from the data-augmentation process.
 * `./selection`:
 * `./data`:

 The following sections expand the information about each one of the tools.
+Command customizing options can be found by executing each script with the `--help` option.

 ### Random cropping (random-cropping.py)